gwu-libraries/inventory_old/README.md

         $ sudo apt-get install python-setuptools
         $ sudo easy_install virtualenv

-2. Create a directory for your projects (replace <INV_HOME> with your desired directory path and name: for instance /inventory or /home/<username>/inventory)
+2. Create a directory for your projects (replace "<INV_HOME>" with your desired directory path and name: for instance /inventory or /home/<username>/inventory)

         $ mkdir /<INV_HOME>
         $ cd /<INV_HOME>